fbraem/kwai/backend/docs/index.md

     running the migrations.
 Although dbmate can run "down" migrations, they are not used because these are hard to test and can generate more problems than they solve.

+### Redis
+kwai uses [Redis](https://redis.io) for handling events.
+When an event is published, it will be put on a stream.
+Each module will have its own stream (for example: identity will have a stream `kwai.identity`).
+Make sure the settings for redis are set in the configuration file.

+A separate process is used to handle the events: `kwai_bus`.

 ### Vagrant

 A vagrant environment can be used to set up a test environment.